sifive/wake/share/doc/wake/logging.md

 ## What is Displayed to user on Wake Database Commands

-The `--verbse` and `--metadata` flags impact what is shown per-job by the database (`--last, --failed, --job`, etc) commands.
+The `--verbose` and `--metadata` flags impact what is shown per-job by the database (`--last, --failed, --job`, etc) commands.
 They do not impact which `Job`s information is shown for.